onewelcome/identity-cloud-documentation/docs/products/access/api-reference/description-oauth-endpoint.md

 terms and conditions document, the resource server needs to know which client requests access to this document.
 The resource server does not need to know on behalf of which user the client requests access.
 Obtaining the access token can be automated and does not require user interaction.
-* The Implicit flow is a simplified OAuth flow previously recommended for public clients where the access token is returned immediately without an extra authorization code exchange step. **It is not recommended to use the implicit flow.** Public clients such as native apps and JavaScript apps should use the authorization code flow with PKCE.
+* The Implicit flow is a simplified OAuth flow previously recommended for public clients where the access token is returned immediately without an extra authorization code exchange step. **It is no longer recommended to use the implicit flow due to the poor security.**
+  Public clients such as native apps and JavaScript apps should use the [authorization code flow with PKCE](../../../oauth-vs-oidc.md#authorization-code-flow-with-pkce).
 * The Resource Owner Password Credentials (ROPC) is deprecated and is no longer considered secure for most scenarios.
 See the topic on [Resource owner password credentials](../topics/web-clients/resource-owner-password-credentials.md) for more information.